atomicpages/pretty-checkbox-react/README.md

 </div>

 ### Demos and Docs
-Checkout the awesome [doc website](https://atomicpages.github.io/pretty-checkbox-react/) with sweet code examples that will update in real time after you make changes!
+Checkout the awesome [doc website](https://atomicpages.github.io/pretty-checkbox-react/home/) with sweet code examples that will update in real time after you make changes!

-#### IDC, just show me the Props
-Just want to see the props?
-[As you wish](https://atomicpages.github.io/pretty-checkbox-react/#list-props).

 #### Code Sandbox
 Fancy something else?
 Want a standalone example?
 Looking for customize the `pretty-checkbox` theme?
 How about forking and testing your own changes in code sandbox?
 It will allow you to prototype and make complex examples all within your browser.